-- Students are able to (1) apply knowledge of engineering fundamentals; (2) communicate effectively; (3) undertake problem identification; (4) utilise a systems approach to design; (5) function effectively as an individual; (6) function effectively in a multidisciplinary team; (7) understand the principles of sustainable design; (8) articulate key chemical concepts and processes of significance for contaminant cycling in the environment; (9) quantify temporal and spatial scales of importance for the fate and transport of pollutants in the environment; (10) define control volumes and use a systems approach to solve environmental contamination problems; (11) assimilate presented data and utilise it for problem solving; (12) provide estimations of contaminant concentrations under given scenarios; and (13) compare estimated contaminant concentrations with appropriate Australian environmental guidelines..
+Students are able to (1) articulate key chemical concepts and processes of significance for contaminant cycling; (2) quantify temporal and spatial scales of importance for the fate and transport of pollutants; (3) define control volumes and use a systems approach to solve environmental contamination problems; (4) assimilate presented data and utilise them for problem solving; and (5) provide estimates of contaminant concentrations under given scenarios.

 - Unit Coordinator(s)